Teradata/stampede/MakeAndBashNotes.md

     fi

 The `$?` variable is the exit status of the previously-run command (e.g., `my_command`) and it will be `0` if the command succeeded.
 Note, you we used `-ne` for the test instead of `!=`, because `$?` is actually a number.
 In fact, `!=` would have worked, too, but it would have treated `$?` and `0` as strings.

+A related scenario is the need to loop forever or at least until a task fails:

+    do_something_that_succeeds
+    while [ $? -eq 0 ]
+    then
+      ...
+      some_command
+    fi
+    echo "It failed!"

+A few points to keep in mind.
+First, the initial test of `$? -eq 0` will fail unless the command just before it, `do_something_that_succeeds` returns `0`.
+By the way, `let i=0`, to initialize a loop counter, actually returns `1` (failure)!
+However, `let i=1` or any other integer returns `0` (success)!

+Similarly, your call to `some_command` must be the last command in the loop.
+If you do something after it, e.g., increment an integer counter, the success of *that* command will be tested, which is probably not what you intended.

 ### Conditionally Set a Variable